verhas/BLOG/exception_no_stack/ARTICLE.md

       Caused by:LineEmpty("There is a zero length line")
 ```

-With this we got to the end of the exercise.
+With this, we got to the end of the exercise.
 We stepped through the steps from `v1` simply throwing and catching and
-exception, `v2` setting causing exceptions matrjoska style, `v3` altering the stack trace of the embedding exception,
+exception, `v2` setting causing exceptions matryoshka style, `v3` altering the stack trace of the embedding exception,
 and finally `v4` storing all the suppressed exceptions that we collected during our process.
-What you can do now is download the project, play around with it, examine the stack traces, modify the code and so on.
+What you can do now is download the project, play around with it, examine the stack traces, modify the code, and so on.
 Or read on, we have
 some extra info about exceptions that are rarely discussed by basic level tutorials, and it is also worth reading the
 final takeaway section.

 ## Other things to know about exceptions

-In this section we will tell you some information that is not well known and are usually missing from the basic Java
+In this section, we will tell you some information that is not well known and is usually missing from the basic Java
 tutorials that talk about exceptions.

 ### There is no such thing as checked exception in the JVM